aalykiot/tachyon/README.md

 ```

 ### start
-When a task is ready to be executed the runtime will emit the start event with the task instance as a parameter.
+When a task is ready to be processed the runtime will emit the `start` event with the task instance as a parameter.

 ```ts
 tachyon.on("start", (task: Task) => {